MOTS-cMitochondriaAMPKMetabolismPeptides

 What Are the Dosing Protocols?

-Human dosing protocols for MOTS-c are extrapolated from mouse data (allometric scaling) and early clinical use, not from published human RCTs.
-The Lee 2015 mouse protocol used 0.5 mg/kg/day intraperitoneally.
-Allometric scaling to humans (using the standard 12:1 mouse-to-human conversion) suggests an equivalent human dose in the range of 2–5 mg/day.
+Human dosing for MOTS-c is extrapolated from mouse data (allometric scaling) plus early clinical use, not from published human RCTs.
+Lee's 2015 mouse protocol was 0.5 mg/kg/day intraperitoneally.
+Run that through the standard 12:1 mouse-to-human conversion and you land in the 2–5 mg/day range for humans.

 ParameterResearch Protocol Range